01 of 07

-- Burnt smell is evident in the laundry room.
+- A burnt smell is evident in the laundry room.

-To clean the lint trap, first, remove the lint trap filter from the dryer and clean it.
+To clean the lint trap, first remove the lint trap filter from the dryer and clean it.
 This must be done before or after each use of the dryer.
-Then, vacuum the lint trap housing cavity monthly.Continue to 5 of 7 below.
+Also, vacuum the lint trap housing cavity monthly.Continue to 5 of 7 below.

 05 of 07

 You should make a point to clean behind the dryer where lint can build up.
 Once every couple of years, have a qualified service person clean the interior of the dryer chassis to minimize the amount of lint accumulation.
 Keep the area around the dryer clean and free of clutter.
-You can see in the above photo how much lint builds up behind a dryer where it can get very hot.Continue to 6 of 7 below.
+You can see here how much lint can build up behind a dryer, where it can get very hot.Continue to 6 of 7 below.

 06 of 07